 Actually, his +1 ability is very good.
 Until the end of turn, he becomes a legendary 4/4 red Dragon creature with flying, indestructible, and haste.
 For 5 mana, that’s not bad at all, especially when you’re actually gaining him loyalty.
 That’s a very solid ability.

 The -3 ability is Flame Slash, deal 4 damage to target creature.
 It is a form of protection.
 While it’s a bit costly, it will deal with problem creatures that Lightning Strike and many other removal spells currently in Standard cannot.
 Sometimes, a creature simply has to go.

 His ultimate ability for -6 is an emblem, and it’s a very different kind of emblem…

 “At the beginning of your draw step, draw two additional cards” and “At the beginning of your end step, discard your hand.”

-Overall, we’re looking at a pretty solid mid-range Planeswalker.
-His emblem will definitely be situational, depending on how bad the draws have been – you can just throw away land you don’t need.
-Also, now that we will have fetchlands in Standard again, you’ll be going through your deck a bit faster now, so discarding lands is not going to hurt nearly as much as it used to.
+Overall, Sarkhan the Dragonspeaker is a pretty solid mid-range Planeswalker.
+His emblem is rather situational, depending on how bad your draws have been; for example, you can just throw away land you don’t need.
+Also, if you have fetchlands in your deck, like in Modern, you’ll be going through your deck a bit faster.
+So, discarding lands is not going to hurt that much.

-In Commander, being mono-red gives a lot more viability, which is great.
+In Commander, being mono-red gives him a many options of decks he can work in, which is great.
 He does automatically have the ability to “go ultimate” with Doubling Season on board, as well.
 However, honestly, you’re not going to be using his ultimate all that much in Commander unless you play a deck where you don’t mind constantly discarding your hand.
 There are decks like that, but not many.
 You’re mostly going to play him for his first two abilities which is you play most planeswalkers in the first place.
-There is a laundry list of Commanders that will find a home for him, especially the more aggressive R/G and R/W ones.
+There is a laundry list of Commanders that can find a home for him, especially the more aggressive Red/Green and Red/White ones.